Jack and the Beanstalk (1952 film): Music

-A soundtrack, including songs and dialogue, was released by Decca Records on June 9, 1952.
+A soundtrack album, including songs and dialogue, was released by Decca Records on June 9, 1952.

 Release

+RKO Radio Pictures acquired the film in the late 1950s and rereleased it in 1960.

+Reception

+In a contemporary review for The New York Times, critic Oscar Godbout wrote: "[T]he spotlight is on the pratfalls and mayhem that Abbott and Costello concoct.
+They have not refined their particular brand of slapstick to any great degree, and the marked improvement can be traced mainly to their choice of a story.
+While the pair have turned out a film that falls far short of distinguished slapstick comedy, they deserve a plaudit or two for leaving behind the dreary routine of inane stories and meaningless antics.
+Stay with it, boys, you're gaining."

+Legacy

-Jack and the Beanstalk was rereleased in 1960 by RKO Pictures.
-The film rights were sold to RKO in the late 1950s.
-When RKO failed to renew the copyright in 1979, the film entered the public domain.
+RKO attempted to renew the film's copyright in 1980, but as Jack and the Beanstalk was first copyrighted in 1951, the renewal should have occurred in 1979, 28 years after the original copyright.
+As a result, the film entered the public domain.

 Home media

-As the film is in the public domain, Jack and the Beanstalk has been released multiple times on VHS and DVD by several companies.
+As the film is in the public domain, Jack and the Beanstalk has been released multiple times in VHS and DVD formats by several companies.
 It was released on Blu-ray in 2008, 2015 and 2020.
 In 2020, a Kickstarter campaign to fund a Blu-ray restoration reached its $7,500 goal in two hours.
-ClassicFlix released the restoration on Blu-ray and DVD on July 26, 2022, in commemoration of the film's 70th anniversary.
+ClassicFlix released the restoration on Blu-ray and DVD on July 26, 2022 in commemoration of the film's 70th anniversary.

-Although the film's copyright was renewed in 1980, (Note: Under RE0000136766) the terms of U.S. Copyright at the time the film was made required it to be renewed after 28 years.
-As the film is copyrighted "1951" (as shown in the film's credits), the requirement to renew was 1979, making the renewal application of 1980 irrelevant.